 Judgement is made to derive all of the assumptions used in the calculation of technical provisions.
-For each of these the actual future outcomes may differ from the values assumed, so giving uncertainty in the value of technical provisions.
+For each of these the actual future outcomes may differ from the values assumed, giving uncertainty in the value of technical provisions.

 The assumed level of future inflation will affect the value of assumed future benefit payments and so the value of technical provisions.
-The assumptions are derived from market swap rates at the reporting date and are consistent with the methodology used to set the risk free yields.
+The assumptions are derived from market swap rates at the reporting date and are consistent with the methodology used to set the risk-free yields.

 The assumption of future levels of mortality will have a relatively minor impact on the value of technical provisions.
-Experience of this portfolio of business has been sufficiently credible to give comfort that the level of mortality in 2020 will not deviate materially from the base level assumption.
+Experience of this portfolio of business has been sufficiently credible to give comfort that the long-term level of mortality in 2021 will not deviate materially from the base level assumption, though the impact of the Covid-19 pandemic introduces additional uncertainty to this assumption.

 For the future improvements in mortality, the uncertainty that would lead to an increase in value of liabilities is related to greater annual rates of improvement than assumed.